Pallavi-1104/Monitoring-docker-container/README.md

 step 3 : After that install docker on terminal and then clone the github repo

-step 4 : And use the Command -- docker-compose up then it creates the containers
+step 4 : And use the Command -- 'docker-compose up' then it creates the containers

 step 5 : Open your browser and go to: http://localhostIP:3000 - (default login is admin / admin) to access grafana and to acess
          prometheus use : http://localhostIP:9090